Roho7/super_tic_tac_toe/README.md

 - **WIN_MATRIX:**
   Contains a nested array of all possible win combinations.
 Used to match with each individual board to find individual board wins and also with the super board.

+### Anecdotes

+Initially my aim was to create a multiplayer super-tic-tac-toe game which could be deployed to the web and two players could play in real time.
+But because I built the game logic to be calculated in client side, and also a few design choices I made in react to actually make the game behave the way correct way, making a backend for this became impossible.
+To create a server which could store game data, I couldn't just use client side rendering, I would have to use a different design approach which seemed overwhelming at my level.
+Hence, I stuck with my version of this app which can be deployed to the web easily and played on a single browser.